Pest Control Brisbane Treatments and Services

 Pest control Brisbane companies are called out to homes all the time to help with the control of nuisance ants in and around the home.

-Ants are social creatures and live in colonies and they all have a job to do, the workers and major workers (soldiers) are responsible for finding new food sources, building nests and protecting the colony.
+All ants are social creatures and live in colonies and they all have a job to do, the workers and major workers (soldiers) are responsible for finding new food sources, building nests and protecting the colony.

-Ants have three easily spotted body sections, the head, thorax, abdomen, they have compound eyes and elbowed antennae.
+The body of Ants have three easily spotted body sections, the head, thorax, abdomen, they have compound eyes and elbowed antennae.

 Ant Life Cycle